Kogasa-Studio/Palmon-Modpack/local/kubejs/event_groups/NetworkEvents/dataReceived.md

 The player that sent the packet.
 Always `Minecraft.player` in `client_scripts`.
 ```

-- `boolean hasGameStage(String var0)`
+- `void removeGameStage(String var0)`

   Parameters:
   - var0: String

 ```
-Checks if the player has the specified game stage
+Removes the specified game stage from the player
 ```

 - `void addGameStage(String var0)`